dchambers6222/healthmine-assessment/docs/deployment.md

 The repository includes parameter files in both JSON and YAML formats under `cloudformation/params/`.

-***Note***: Use parameters.json with the `--parameters file=` option or parameters.yaml with the `--parameters-file` option.
+>***Note***: Use parameters.json with the `--parameters file=` option or parameters.yaml with the `--parameters-file` option.
 If using AWS Management console to deploy, parameters can instead be edited in the deployment UI

+>***Note***: The main parameters you will need to change are `ProjectDependenciesBucket` and `DBPassword`.
+Other parameters or defaulted to work with basic configuration

-***Security tip***: For production deployments, sensitive values like DBPassword would be stored using AWS Secrets Manager or parameter overrides instead of in a parameter file.
+>***Security tip***: For production deployments, sensitive values like DBPassword would be stored using AWS Secrets Manager or parameter overrides instead of in a parameter file.

 <details>
 <summary>Option A: Using parameters.json</summary>